HanSatCode/KonPlus/README.md

 > Zoom (WIP)

 In real time, the custom emoji registered on each Discord server is loaded and uploaded as a large-sized image.

+> Tweet (WIP)

+Upload an image in the most recent post that use a particular tag at Twitter.